nashiko/gulp-js-parent/README.md

-# gulp-sass-parent
+# gulp-js-parent

-Useful when working on a larger project: Styles can be (re-)built incrementally on a per-need basis.
+Useful when working on a larger project: JavaScript can be (re-)built incrementally on a per-need basis.